birdandhike.com logo

 The Hike

 Low in the canyon, the canyon walls are formed by a coarse-grained conglomerate with a somewhat different texture than is seen in other canyons in the area (there are more large cobbles in the walls here).
-These alluvial materials eroded from a mountain range that once stood off to the west of here, but now is completely gone.
+These alluvial materials eroded from a mountain range that once stood off to the west, but now is completely gone.

-After about 20 minutes, you get past the tall, light-colored cliffs and enter an area of light colored mud hills.
-These seem to be the same sedimentary materials as below, but here they form mud hills rather than cliffs.
+After about 20 minutes, the trail passes the tall, light-colored cliffs and enters an area of light-colored mud hills.
+These hills seem to be the same sedimentary materials as below, but here they form mud hills rather than cliffs.
 The canyon narrows to about 10-ft wide, and although the walls are low, the canyon is quite pretty.

 The trail dead-ends at Red Cathedral.
 From here, return to the trailhead by retracing your path down Golden Canyon or by hiking around the Gower Gulch Loop Trail.